-7.10 Brute force
+6.10 Brute force

-These options can be used to run brute force checks.
+These switches can be used to run brute force checks.

-7.10.1 Brute force tables names
+6.10.1 Brute force tables names

-'''

-Switches: --common-tables
+Switch: --common-tables

-'''

-There are cases where --tables switch can not be used to retrieve the databases' table names.
+There are cases where switch --tables can not be used to retrieve the databases' table names.
 These cases usually fit into one of the following categories:

-• The database management system is MySQL \ < 5.0\ where information\schema is not available.

-- The database management system is Microsoft Access and system table MSysObjects is not readable default setting. - The session user does not have read privileges against the system table storing the scheme of the databases.
+- The database management system is MySQL < 5.0 where information\schema is not available. - The database management system is Microsoft Access and system table MSysObjects is not readable default setting. - The session user does not have read privileges against the system table storing the scheme of the databases.

-If any of the first two cases apply and you provided the --tables switch, sqlmap will prompt you with a question to fall back to this technique.
-Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the --common-tables switch. sqlmap will perform a brute-force attack in order to detect the existence of common tables across the DBMS.
+If any of the first two cases apply and you provided the switch --tables, sqlmap will prompt you with a question to fall back to this technique.
+Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the switch --common-tables. sqlmap will perform a brute-force attack in order to detect the existence of common tables across the DBMS.